As we pulled in at the gate of the airport in Antananarivo I had a sigh of relief that we completed our family trip in Madagascar without any mishap.

 Of course that's not true.
 The thing is, people need to have their minimum needs met.
 As if you don't see the same ugly fight between the rich who have more than enough!

 “Over something which neither of them has use for,” I said to Carlo when we were discussing what had happened.

 Could be...
 Whatever the case, it is heavy to see that there are people in the world fighting over an old pair of baby socks.
 No wonder about the fights going on over things at bigger stakes.
 Some companies do it in a politer, more civilized fashion; it's done at a subtler level.
 But the fight, is as ugly for the ones who can see it.

 We had run out of any material thing to give away.
 The kids on the riverside asked for biscuits.
 I had a couple of biscuits that I had taken from Rome, for us to munch on on the road.
 Once again, feeling obliged to give something, I took the bag out to give to the children.
 Again, of course there is not enough to go around.
-I suppose in general it's best not to take out anything unless you have enough to go around for everybody.
+I suppose in general it's best not to take out anything unless you have enough for everybody.
 Anyway...
 I was going to distribute one by one.
 First, I randomly picked two girls to give to.
 A boy grabbed one from my hand before the girl could get it.
 Then one of the girls tried to get it from the boy.
 The boy, trying hard not to give it to her, squeezed his hand tighter.
 As he squeezed, the biscuit all fell in crumbles.
 The other biscuit had the same fate as the children were fighting over it.